therealsatya/15440web/_pages/about.md

 Design
 : Try to design your code and projects in such a way that it is reasonably modular.
 5000-line functions are generally a sign of poor design and will give you headaches later.

-Here is a [Google style guide](https://code.google.com/p/google-styleguide/) that may be helpful.
+Here is a [set of style guides](https://google.github.io/styleguide/) from Google that may be helpful.

 ### Wellbeing